-Over 75% of the Consolidated Entity's revenues and over 85% of costs are denominated in currencies other than AUD.
+None (2010-100%) of the Consolidated Entity's revenues from continuing operations and over 58% (2010-50%) of costs from continuing operations are denominated in currencies other than AUD.
 Risk resulting from the translation of assets and liabilities of foreign operations into the Consolidated Entity's reporting currency is not hedged.